Welcome to our 10-minute beginner’s guide to wakeboarding.

 And no, you don’t have to go and spend 10’s of thousands of dollars on a boat to get started!

-In our beginner’s guide to wakeboarding, we’ll cover everything from the gear you need, through pulling off your first trick.
+In this guide on how to wakeboard for beginners, we’ll cover everything from the gear you need, through pulling off your first trick.

 Below we’ve got a list of gear you’ll need to get started wakeboarding.